Remi-Coulom/joedb/doc/source/concurrency.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 This will create a connection to a file opened in the same program.
-It does not allow concurrent access to the same file.
+It does not allow concurrent access to the same file from another process.
 This class is convenient to allow the same polymorphic code to work either with a shared remote database or a local file that is not shared.

 ``SSH_Connection``
 ^^^^^^^^^^^^^^^^^^